L0jk4/paint_nosolid/README.md

 ### Non-solid world (light ray mode)
 Engine's `R_LightVec` function works similar to collision system's `TraceRay`, but it traverses visual surfaces instead.
 Just like how decals are applied to brushes.
 With a little kludge I get a trace's end position and use it for `m_vecOrigin`.

+You can combine the default `TR_TraceRay` with `R_LightVec` and pick the one with the lowest fraction, leaving only two modes of +paint.

  ### Save/load

  Automatic save and load are implemented by Claude.
 Seemingly everything works.
 The plugin utilises `m_iHammerID` for entities and `m_nHitbox` (index) for static props, which should be persistent across map loads.